-The term "study away" was adopted in the 2000's to encompass the programs occurring within the U.S., which offered similar immersion opportunities to those abroad.
-The Rinker Center for Study Away and International Education is responsible for centralizing information, policies, procedures and support around the university's many study away programs.
+The Rinker Center for Study Away and International Education is responsible for centralizing information, updating and adhering to policies, guidelines, and procedures, and providing support to faculty, staff, and students around the university's many study away programs.
 In an era of tightened budgets, increased international security concerns, and growing student demand for study away experiences, it is essential to have a centralized office.
-The Rinker Center supports students, parents and faculty in numerous ways detailed in this handbook.

-Nearly half of Furman students study away during their undergraduate career.
-More than eighty percent of those students (approximately 300 each year) choose to study away with Furman faculty members.
+Over half of Furman students study away during their undergraduate career.
+More than eighty percent of those students (approximately 500 each year) choose to study away with Furman faculty members.
 They know you, they trust you, and they like the creativity and academic rigor you bring to courses and your programs.
 Often, parents also feel better knowing that "Furman" (i.e. you!) will be watching over their son or daughter overseas.
 In addition to faculty-led study away programs, Furman students can elect to participate in other types of study away programs for academic credit, including affiliated programs offered by other universities or institutions, exchange programs, or programs with no Furman affiliation.